 - a.
 Under the existing practice in any circuit, the change could lead to a different result on a question of admissibility (e.g., a change that requires a court to provide either a less or more stringent standard in evaluating the admissibility of particular evidence); - b.
 Under the existing practice in any circuit, it could lead to a change in the procedure by which an admissibility decision is made (e.g., a change in the time in which an objection must be made, or a change in whether a court must hold a hearing on an admissibility question); - c.
-The change would restructure a rule in a way that would alter the approach that courts and litigants have used to think about, and argue about, questions of admissibility (e.g., merging Rules 104(a) and 104(b) into a single subdivision); or - d.
-The amendment would change a "sacred phrase"-one that has become so familiar in practice that to alter it would be unduly disruptive to practice and expectations.
+It alters the structure of a rule in a way that may alter the approach that courts and litigants have used to think about, and argue about, questions of admissibility (e.g., merging Rules 104(a) and 104(b) into a single subdivision); or - d.
+It changes a "sacred phrase" phrases that have become so familiar in practice that to alter them would be unduly disruptive.
 Examples in the Evidence Rules include "unfair prejudice" and "truth of the matter asserted."